 ATR2100 Shock Mount

 It can be difficult to find the correct shock mount for the ATR2100.
 Certain listings on Amazon claim they are built for this mic, but that’s not true.
 For me, the top listing when searching for “ATR2100 shock mount” was a shock mount from Audio-Technica (the same brand that makes the microphone) but it doesn’t actually fit this mic.
 It’s too narrow (or the mic is too wide) – don’t get that one.

-Instead, you’ll want to get On Stage MY-420 Shock Mount.
+Instead, you’ll want to get the Knox Shock Mount for Audio-Technica ATR2100-USB.
 It attaches with a standard 5/8″-27 thread and adjusts to different angles.
-It will also fit the Audio-Technica AT2005USB microphone.
+It will also fit the Samson Q2U and Audio-Technica AT2005USB microphone.